rmcg123/guindex_wrangling/README.md

 The script `guindex_query.py` retrieves all the guindex pubs data.

+The script `duplicate_check.py` contains functions to check datasets for duplicates within itself or against another.

 Geographic information of county boundaries can be obtained at: https://www.townlands.ie/page/download/ .